 Bluebird Emmer Farro sets the gold standard for this unique gourmet grain.

 Our emmer is always 100% organic, produced from our own carefully cultivated seed, stored onsite, and milled to order by the family who grows it.

 From Mesopotamia to the Methow

 Emmer was one of the first cereals to be domesticated in the Fertile Crescent and was the primary wheat grown in Asia, Africa and Europe throughout the first 5,000 years of recorded agriculture, more than 17,000 years ago.

 Over the centuries, emmer was gradually abandoned in favor of more productive, hybrid varieties of durum wheat.
-By the beginning of the 20th century, higher-yielding wheat strains had replaced emmer almost everywhere, except in parts of Europe and Northern Africa, where our emmer seed originated.
+By the beginning of the 20th century, higher-yielding wheat strains had replaced emmer almost everywhere, except in parts of Europe and Northern Africa, where Bluebird’s seed originated.

 Tangy, earthy and satisfying, rye can be cooked whole, cracked as a cereal grain, or milled for breads.
-Blended, rye and Bluebird emmer farro make a full-bodied, nutritious loaf of bread reminiscent of old-world baking.
+Blended, rye and emmer flour make a full-bodied, nutritious loaf of bread reminiscent of old-world baking.

-Rye is an ancient grain (technically a grass) closely related to wheat and barley.
+Rye is not wheat, but closely related.
+It is in the grass family.
 Domesticated rye has been traced to Neolithic sites in Turkey.
 Rye may have been cultivated in central Europe as early as 1800-1500 B.C.
-It has been feeding Eastern Europe since the middle ages.
+It has been feeding Eastern Europe since the middle ages..